 By implementing log management policies in response to the four key questions, you can ensure that your teams can access the logs they need without going over budget.
 Datadog’s Logging without Limits™ helps you streamline your log management policies—and empowers your team to change these policies on the fly.

 Using Datadog, you can implement your log management policies entirely within the platform.
-You can send logs to Datadog using the Datadog Agent, your cloud provider, or our API, and optionally add custom tags for additional context (e.g., the team that owns a service).
+You can send logs to Datadog using the Datadog Agent, your cloud provider, or our API, and optionally add custom tags to help categorize logs and add context (e.g., the team that owns a service).

 Datadog will then structure, enrich, and standardize your logs, generating a rich set of attributes for each log.
 This enables you to apply log management policies to logs that feature specific combinations of attributes.
 (For popular technologies, Datadog provides out-of-the-box log processing pipelines.)
 Datadog’s Live Tail view shows a feed of all ingested logs, so you can understand how your logs are being parsed.
 As a result, your teams can implement log management policies—and iterate between implementations—more smoothly.